pburden92/futurice/README.md

 # futurice
 This app is a flask app built in python 3.
 It is running on nginix and uwsgi.
 At the time of writing this it is deployed at 54.154.24.216

+Some unit tests are included in the tests folder.

 Deployment:

   upload files to server with git.